 It’s hard to believe that the holidays are here, yet I say that every single year, so I’m convinced now that this is just how it works: time flies; the holidays show up on our doorsteps when we’re not looking.
 Rinse and repeat.

 But one thing slightly different this year is Advent’s potential to actually sneak up on us — at least for Americans.
-Because Thanksgiving falls so late in November this year, Advent is the Sunday just after our turkey day.
-Normally we have a full week after Thanksgiving to prep for the start of Advent, but not this year.
+Because Thanksgiving falls so late in November, Advent is often the Sunday just after our turkey day.

 If you’ve read AoS for a while, you know I’m a huge fan of Advent.
 This quiet, humble season gives us permission to ease into Christmas, reflect on our soul’s postures, and lean into the paradoxical feeling of already/not yet woven into the anticipation of Christmas.